Tim Hortons: United States

 As of 2012, the company had expanded across the U.S. states of Connecticut, Indiana, Kentucky, Maine, Massachusetts, Michigan, New York, Ohio, Pennsylvania, Rhode Island, and West Virginia.

-On January 7, 2014, Tim Hortons opened a kiosk in what's now the Desert Diamond Arena (where the former Arizona Coyotes of the NHL used to play) in Glendale, Arizona.
-On March 5, 2014, The Arizona Coyotes announced that as of March 10, 2014, the Tim Hortons stand would be open to the public from 9:00 to 15:00, seven days a week.
-This location is the first Tim Hortons in Arizona.
-A flagship Tim Hortons location within the Buffalo area opened across from the KeyBank Center (then First Niagara Center) at the LECOM Harborcenter complex on October 29, 2014.
+On January 7, 2014, Tim Hortons opened a kiosk in what is now the Desert Diamond Arena (where the Arizona Coyotes of the NHL used to play) in Glendale, the first Tim Hortons in Arizona.
+A flagship Tim Hortons location within the Buffalo area opened at the LECOM Harborcenter on October 29, 2014.

 In 2016, Tim Hortons expanded to Minnesota with a store inside Mall of America.
 However, this location is closed.
 In 2017, the chain announced an expansion to Northeast Ohio with 105 stores to come to the greater Cleveland area.
 The first of these opened in the Ellet neighborhood of Akron in July 2019.

 In 2020, Tim Hortons partnered with Bolla Market to open "15 to 20 over the next 12 to 18 months" across Long Island.
 The stores are located inside gas stations.

 In 2022, Tim Hortons announced a planned expansion into Georgia and Texas.
 Over the next five years, it plans to open over 20 new stores in the Atlanta and Columbus, Georgia, areas plus greater Houston, Texas, and Nashville, Tennessee.

 On December 22, 2024, Tim Hortons opened their first location in Austin, Texas.

+The "largest Tim Hortons in the United States", a restaurant offering 24 hour service, opened in Bryan, Texas, in December, 2025.